 No faculty budget is provided for printing theses or organising a reception and training credits may not be used for these purposes.
 It is the supervisor's responsibility to cover any costs incurred by external jury members' attendance at the defence.

-The defence should take place between three and six weeks of the chair's approval to proceed, meaning that a minimum of thirteen weeks should elapse between the first submission of the PhD and its defence.
+The defence can take place after three weeks of the chair's approval to proceed, meaning that a minimum of thirteen weeks should elapse between the first submission of the PhD and its defence.
 If internal members of the PhD Commission or external jury members require the thesis to be adjusted, the thirteen-week period may be extended.

 The public defence entails a PhD presentation that lasts 35 minutes.
 The Q&A session after the presentation is carried out in a language that all members of the jury can understand.
 A maximum of two hours is provided for the presentation, Q&A, jury deliberation, degree conferral, possible eulogy from the supervisor and word of thanks from the graduate.
 The public defence is chaired by the Dean, Vice-Dean or a Full Professor from the faculty, though the Chair of the PhD Jury may also head the defence if necessary.